-- 3 Tb chili powder
+- 3 tablespoon chili powder

-- 1½ tsp dried oregano
+- 1 1/2 teaspoon dried oregano

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp salt
+- 1 teaspoon salt

-- ½ tsp freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-- 2 (15.5 ounces) can red kidney beans, drained and rinsed
+- 2 (15.5 ounce) can of red kidney beans, drained and rinsed

-- 1 (15.5 ounces) can black beans, drained and rinsed
+- 1 (15.5 ounce) can of black beans, drained and rinsed

-- 1 (15.5 ounces) can small red beans, drained and rinsed
+- 1 (15.5 ounce) can of small red beans, drained and rinsed

-- 1 (15.5 ounces) can pinto beans, drained and rinsed
+- 1 (15.5 ounce) can of pinto beans, drained and rinsed

-- Place a large dutch oven over medium high heat and brown the ground beef and chorizo.
-Add the onions, bell peppers, and garlic to the and cook for about 5 minutes, until just cooked through.
+- Add the onion, bell pepper, and garlic to the meat mixture and cook for about 5 minutes, or until veggies are just cooked through.
 Add all of the remaining ingredients, stir well, and bring to a boil.

 - Reduce heat to a simmer and cook until chili has thicken and all flavors are combined, about 30-35 minutes.